To help you on your way, we've put together our top 10 tips for buying a second hand caravan or camper van.

 Your first decision is choosing between a caravan or camper van.
-There has been many a lively debate in our forums about which is better but in general it comes down to the type of holiday you are looking for.
+There has been many a lively debate in our camping forum about which is better, but in general it comes down to the type of holiday you are looking for.

 If you are looking to spend your holidays travelling between several different camp sites, perhaps doing a tour of a wide area, then a camper van is probably the better choice.
 There's little to do when arriving at each destination - you can have your feet up and be enjoying a cup of tea within minutes of arriving at your pitch.

 However, caravans do offer a lower cost option and, if you expect to spend one or two weeks relaxing in the same spot, can be the better choice.
 The advantage here is that if you do want to take trips around the local area during your holiday, it's easy to take the car and explore places that might be too small and narrow for a large camper van.

 2) Size matters

 Obviously, larger caravans are able to offer a level of luxury not available in smaller vans, giving you larger berths, spacious washing facilities and generously equipped kitchens.
 You will also have the space to host friends and family in comfort.

 The downside is that you will need a much bigger and more powerful tow car to pull these larger vans and manoeuvring both on the road and on the camp site will be more difficult.
 In general, the rule of thumb is that your caravan should be no more than 85% of the kerb weight of your vehicle although if you are new to towing you should aim for a lower ratio than this.
 You should also check any maximum towing weight specified by the vehicle manufacturer.
 Remember as well that if a caravan is more than 2.3 metres wide, you'll probably need a commercial vehicle to tow it.

 An easy way to increase the living accomodation in your caravan without putting on too much weight is to add an awning.

 3) Do your research